rosmo-robot/rosmo-robot.github.io/zio-user-guide.md

     :width: 200
     :alt: Servo arm mounted at extreme end of the servo range

-Initializing and testing your XRP (10:21)
+Initializing and testing your Ziobot (10:21)
 =========================================
-Refer to SparkFun's video at the top of this page to set up your XRP and ensure that it's working correctly!
+Refer to SparkFun's video at the top of this page to set up your Ziobot and ensure that it's working correctly!

-Once your XRP is connected, skip to (12:44) in the video and follow along with the built-in test to ensure that the sensors and motors are working properly.
+Once your Ziobot is connected, skip to (12:44) in the video and follow along with the built-in test to ensure that the sensors and motors are working properly.

 Troubleshooting the robot build
 ===============================
-Generally the build of the robot is very strightforward, but from feedback we have compiled this section that describes some of the common issues we have seen as people are building the XRP.
+Generally the build of the robot is very strightforward, but from feedback we have compiled this section that describes some of the common issues we have seen as people are building the Ziobot.

 Rangefinder or the line following sensors don't work in the Installation Verification Test
 ------------------------------------------------------------------------------------------
-It is very easy to accidentally attach the rangefinder and line following sensor cables to the wrong connectors on the controller board.
+It is very easy to accidentally attach the rangefinder and line following sensor cables to the wrong connectors on the Breakout headers.
 Be sure to verify that the rangefinder is in the connector marked "Range" and the line following sensor is in the connector marked "Line".

 If the connectors are reversed and you have to remove them, **be sure to only remove the connector